This week's route: https://ridewithgps.com/routes/36571038

-Target race is the Holiday half Dec 12th
+Target race is our Holiday Half on Dec 18th

 We also divided the weekly workouts into our 4 color groups-